cedalo/streamsheets-documentation/docs/_sources/tutorials/settings.rst.txt

 **Command**

-Starting with versionn 1.5 of the Streamsheets open source release you can add the port changes to the ``docker run`` command used in the installation process:
+Starting with version 1.5 of the Streamsheets open source release you can add the port changes to the ``docker run`` command used in the installation process:

 ``docker run  -p 8081:8081  -p 1885:1883  -v /tmp/db:/var/lib/mongodb  cedalo/streamsheets:1.5``